ethan-deng/Redux-vs-Alt/README.md

 <AltContainer stores = {{store: TodoStore}} actions = {{actions: TodoActions}}>
 ```

-Alt takes care of wiring in the background.
+Alt takes care of all the wirings in the background.

 ## View and Dispatch